 Come From Away’s uplifting story and soaring score saw it nominated for nine awards at the Olivier Awards in 2019, winning four.

 Alongside Best New Musical, other wins were Best Sound Design for Gareth Owen, Best Theatre Choreographer for Kelly Devine and Outstanding Achievement In Music for the show’s music team.

 Further nominations were Best Actor In A Supporting Role In A Musical for both Clive Carter and Robert Hands, Best Actress In a Supporting Role In A Musical for Rachel Tucker, Best Lighting Design for Howell Binkley and Best Director for Christopher Ashley.

-Tickets for the new booking period go on sale at 10am on Monday 20 May.
+Tickets for the new booking period are on sale now.

 Standbys are Bob Harms, Chiara Baronti, Kirsty Malpass, Tania Mathurn, Alexander McMorran, Brandon lee Sears and Jennifer Tierney.